 Are you interested in learning more about insurance education information for homeowners?
 If there is any chance you may be faced with extreme weather patterns or threats of natural/ man-made disasters occurring in your region, get educated about insurance considerations that may impact your family by visiting InsureUOnline.org and their Disaster Preparedness Page.

 You may wish to download the Insure U Disaster Prep Guides to help you determine the best course of action before, during and after specific disaster types.
-The guides include information and tips for tornadoes, hurricanes, floods, earthquakes and wildfires.
+The guides include information and tips on how to prepare for tornadoes, hurricanes, floods, earthquakes and wildfires and can serve as natural disaster checklist to help you be prepared.

 Another useful resource is the NAIC homeowners home inventory checklist.
 It helps you catalog your belongings before a disaster so that in case you need to file a claim at some point, you will be more prepared.
 The home inventory checklist is available as free app in the Apple Store and in Google Play.
 It is also available as a printable PDF.